 Historic Scotland stated that unless funds were available to retain a redundant ecclesiastical building in good repair, the acceptance of a suitable alternative may be the only means to preserve both the building and its character and appearance in the area; this will have been a contributing factor for the licence being granted.

-Whilst converting the building into its current venues (Soul and Soul Casino), PB Development Co Ltd preserved all the original stained glass windows and features, which can still be seen and enjoyed today - the organ is also still on display.
+Whilst converting the building, PB Development Co Ltd preserved all the original stained glass windows and features, which can still be seen and enjoyed today - the organ is also still on display.

-To separate the vast building into two venues, a mezzanine floor was added to the church hall which forms Soul's Main Bar area, while The Fishmarket at Soul is situated in an added modern glass conservatory; this runs directly up to join with Soul Casino.
-Soul and Soul Casino have separate entrances; Soul uses the Union Street entrance with outdoor seating in the courtyard, and Soul Casino the entrance on Bon Accord Street.
-Both venues operate independently; there are no customer entrances indoors linking the two venues.
+To separate the vast building, a mezzanine floor was added to the church hall which forms Soul's Main Bar area, while The Fishmarket at Soul is situated in an added modern glass conservatory; Soul’s main entrance is on Union Street entrance with outdoor seating in the courtyard, and The Fishmarket at Soul can be accessed from its own entrance on Langstane Place or via Soul’s Main Bar.